Credit Plainly

 Using a secured card strategically tends to get better results than using it passively.
 Two habits matter most.

 Keep your balance low.
-Because many secured cards start with a $200 to $500 credit limit, even a modest purchase can push utilization above 30 percent.
+Because many secured cards start with a relatively small credit limit, even a modest purchase can raise utilization quickly.
 For example, a $150 balance on a $300 limit is 50 percent utilization.
-Many credit experts suggest keeping utilization below 30 percent, and lower is often better.
+Lower reported utilization is often viewed more favorably than high utilization, but there is no single percentage that guarantees a score result.

 You can use the credit utilization calculator to see how different balances affect your ratio across all your accounts.